Junko Tabei: The First Woman to Summit Mount Everest

 Tabei got several congratulations for her accomplishments, including letters from the King of Nepal and the Japanese government, a television miniseries about the trip, and a promotional tour in Japan.
 Tabei, however, was uneasy with this degree of admiration and fame.

 In 1975, Junko Tabei joined an international team of climbers for an expedition to Mount Everest.
-On May 16, 1975, Junko and her team successfully reached the summit of Mount Everest, making her the first woman in history to do so.
+On May 16, 1975, Junko and her team reached Mount Everest’s summit, making her the first woman in history to do so.

 However, Junko’s historic achievement was not without its challenges.
 The team faced harsh weather conditions and a lack of oxygen, and at one point Junko was buried under an avalanche for six minutes.
 Despite these obstacles, she persevered and reached the summit.